dynamsoft-docs/barcode-reader-docs-mobile/programming/maui/user-guide.md

     dotnet build
     ```

+> Note:
+>
-> Note: Windows system have a limitation of 260 characters in the path.
+> - Windows system have a limitation of 260 characters in the path.
 If you don't use console to install the package, you will receive error "Could not find a part of the path 'C:\Users\admin\.nuget\packages\dynamsoft.imageprocessing.ios\2.2.300\lib\net7.0-ios16.1\Dynamsoft.ImageProcessing.iOS.resources\DynamsoftImageProcessing.xcframework\ios-arm64\dSYMs\DynamsoftImageProcessing.framework.dSYM\Contents\Resources\DWARF\DynamsoftImageProcessing'"
+> - The library only support Android & iOS platform.
+Be sure that you remove the other platforms like Windows, maccatalyst, etc.

 ## Build Your Barcode Scanner App